 Car has minor damage to taillight.
 I am really banged up.
 They are trying to get me to pay for all damages to the car.
 While I’m not necessarily interested in going after them, it seems that they are liable for my injuries.
 Please clarify liability.

 Fortunately, the law in DC for collisions like this changed in 2016.
 Before that time, if you were even 1% at fault (and therefore "contributed" to the collision), you were barred from recovering anything.
-Now, per the statute below, that defense (contributory negligence) cannot be asserted if you...Read more »
+Now, per the statute below, that defense (contributory negligence) cannot be...Read more »

 If you have automobile insurance, you can collect under your uninsured motorist (UM) coverage, or your underinsured motorist (UIM) coverage.
 Contact a personal injury attorney to discuss the circumstances of your case.

 I was in an accident where my side view mirror was damaged and some cosmetic scrapes along side the driver's door.
 No one was hurt so I opted to file a claim with their insurance.
 At the time of this post, I am awaiting payment.
 Their appraiser came out a took a report/pics.
 I figured the...
 Read more »

 No. You can only collect once.
 The obvious benefit of collecting from the at-fault driver is that you are not out-of-pocket for your deductible (although if the other driver is determined to be at fault, you will get your deductible back).
 If you need the $250 now, get more aggressive with the...Read more »

 You can file it either in DC where the accident occurred, or where the person who hit your resides.
 If you were hit by a commercial vehicle that does business in multiple jurisdictions, you may have additional options.
 You should contact a personal injury lawyer in DC or MD.